DianaVoicu/Guessing-Numbers/README.md

     * Used to covert the title text into ASCII art font.

-  * Rich library:
+  * Colorama module:

-    * Used to enrich the formatting to the terminal output.
+    * Used to print colored text in the terminal.

 ***
 ## Testing